LandRegistry/govuk-frontend-flask/README.md

 - Redis 4.0.x or higher (for rate limiting, otherwise in-memory storage is used)

 ## Getting started

+### Create a new repository

+[Create a new repository](https://github.com/LandRegistry/govuk-frontend-flask/generate) using this template, with the same directory structure and files.
+Then clone a local copy of your newly created repository.

 ### Create venv and install requirements